rmartin64/calculatorproject/README.md

+Press the buttons on the calculator to perform your desired calculations.
+It has basic arithmetic functionality and evaluates according to order of operations.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>